7 Ways to Boost Recurring Donor Acquisition at Your Nonprofit

-Whether the donor expressed interest in a particular program or not, their team has still begun building a relationship with that person and establishing their personal connection with the organization.
+Whether the donor expressed interest in a particular program or not, the Operation Broken Silence team has still begun building a relationship with that person and establishing their connection with the organization.

 4. Promote Tier-Based Incentives

-At Operation Broken Silence, all recurring donors receive a membership pin and early access to new stories and campaigns, but those who give $35 or more also receive two free tickets to their annual events.
-Long-term recurring donors are offered additional tickets to these events so that they can bring friends and family.
+At Operation Broken Silence, all recurring donors receive a membership pin and early access to new stories and campaigns.
+Those who give $35 or more per month also receive two free tickets to the organization’s annual events.
+Additionally, long-term recurring donors receive tickets to these events for friends and family.

 5. Encourage Existing Donors to Spread the Word

-A critical behavioral insight is that people are often motivated to give to other people or a cause, not necessarily the nonprofit, which is why organic conversations between donors and their cohorts can help boost your recurring donor acquisition strategy.
+A critical behavioral insight is that people are often motivated to give to other people or a cause, not necessarily a nonprofit.
+That’s why organic conversations between donors and their cohorts can help boost your recurring donor acquisition strategy.
 It’s also great to incorporate a recurring donation appeal into your existing peer-to-peer fundraising strategy.